Leadership Team

 Mental and Oral Health

-Ruqayya Ahmad, mpp, Policy manager
+Ruqayya Ahmad, MPP, Policy manager

 Ruqayya Ahmad is a Policy Manager with CPEHN.
 As a proud Muslim-American immigrant, her passion for eliminating health disparities stems from her background as a beneficiary of Medi-Cal.
 Growing up, she witnessed firsthand the challenges within the health care safety net, and understands the significance of reimagining our health care systems to ensure that they work better for marginalized communities.
 Prior to joining CPEHN, Ruqayya worked at former Senator Kamala Harris’ office helping to resolve constituents’ issues with various federal agencies.
 She also conducted research on the COVID-19 pandemic with Dr. Abdul El-Sayed, focusing on the importance of addressing systemic racism and other social conditions that inhibit positive health outcomes for BIPOC.
 Previously, Ruqayya has interned at the Los Angeles County Department of Public Health where she was responsible for a data-intensive project contributing to the County’s Vision Zero initiative, as well as the Council on American-Islamic Relations providing direct service to immigrants, refugees, and asylum-seekers in her community.
 She earned her Master of Public Policy from the Ford School of Public Policy at the University of Michigan, and her B.A. in International Studies from the University of California, Irvine.
 In her free time, she can be found at the park reading in a hammock, out and about in search of scenic views, or looking for new boba shops to try in her neighborhood.

-Vincent Chou, senior Community Advocacy Coordinator
+Vincent Chou, Community Advocacy Manager

 Vincent is a proud second-generation Mien American and South Sacramento native who received his Bachelor of Arts in Asian American Studies at the University of California, Los Angeles.
 Prior to joining CPEHN, Vincent was the Citizenship Project Coordinator at Asian Americans Advancing Justice-LA, where he led one of the nation’s largest naturalization programs and was a key leader in establishing a local worker’s Union at the organization.
 He also has extensive experience working for the Sacramento County Department of Human Assistance as a Human Services Specialist where he specialized in securing public benefits; such as CalWorks, CalFresh, and Medi-Cal, for low-income families in his community.